mbizhani/mbizhani.github.io/_drafts/scala01.md

 // Sets xmax and ymax to 100
 val xmax, ymax = 100

-// assign two different constants with tuple in a single line val (sum, count) = (1.0, 1)
+// assign two different constants with a tuple in a single line val (sum, count) = (1.0, 1)

 // greeting and message are both strings, initialized with null